harrisonlab/fusarium/pathogen/orthology/F.oxysporum_fsp.cepae_pathogen_vs_non-pathogen_orthology.md

 ```
-[1] 12284 <- non-pathogen orthogroups
+[1] 11878 <- non-pathogen orthogroups (3 non-pathogens)
-[1] 12089 <- pathogen orthogroups
+[1] 11681 <- pathogen orthogroups (3 pathogens)
 [1] "A28"
-[1] "The total number of orthogroups and singleton genes in this isolate:  13681"
+[1] "The total number of orthogroups and singleton genes in this isolate:  13664"
-[1] "The total number of orthogroups and singleton genes not in the venn diagram:  1397"
+[1] "The total number of orthogroups and singleton genes not in the venn diagram:  1786"
 [1] "The total number of singleton genes not in the venn diagram:  369"
 [1] "D2"
-[1] "The total number of orthogroups and singleton genes in this isolate:  13222"
+[1] "The total number of orthogroups and singleton genes in this isolate:  13206"
-[1] "The total number of orthogroups and singleton genes not in the venn diagram:  938"
+[1] "The total number of orthogroups and singleton genes not in the venn diagram:  1328"
-[1] "The total number of singleton genes not in the venn diagram:  234"
+[1] "The total number of singleton genes not in the venn diagram:  235"
 [1] "PG"
-[1] "The total number of orthogroups and singleton genes in this isolate:  13549"
+[1] "The total number of orthogroups and singleton genes in this isolate:  13530"
-[1] "The total number of orthogroups and singleton genes not in the venn diagram:  1265"
+[1] "The total number of orthogroups and singleton genes not in the venn diagram:  1652"
-[1] "The total number of singleton genes not in the venn diagram:  438"
+[1] "The total number of singleton genes not in the venn diagram:  436"
 [1] "Fus2"
-[1] "The total number of orthogroups and singleton genes in this isolate:  13945"
+[1] "The total number of orthogroups and singleton genes in this isolate:  13735"
-[1] "The total number of orthogroups and singleton genes not in the venn diagram:  1856"
+[1] "The total number of orthogroups and singleton genes not in the venn diagram:  2054"
-[1] "The total number of singleton genes not in the venn diagram:  349"
+[1] "The total number of singleton genes not in the venn diagram:  281"
 [1] "125"
-[1] "The total number of orthogroups and singleton genes in this isolate:  13952"
+[1] "The total number of orthogroups and singleton genes in this isolate:  13930"
-[1] "The total number of orthogroups and singleton genes not in the venn diagram:  1863"
+[1] "The total number of orthogroups and singleton genes not in the venn diagram:  2249"
-[1] "The total number of singleton genes not in the venn diagram:  319"
+[1] "The total number of singleton genes not in the venn diagram:  327"
 [1] "A23"
-[1] "The total number of orthogroups and singleton genes in this isolate:  13576"
+[1] "The total number of orthogroups and singleton genes in this isolate:  13556"
-[1] "The total number of orthogroups and singleton genes not in the venn diagram:  1487"
+[1] "The total number of orthogroups and singleton genes not in the venn diagram:  1875"
-[1] "The total number of singleton genes not in the venn diagram:  242"
+[1] "The total number of singleton genes not in the venn diagram:  240"
 ```